 Of course, the sugar isn’t just for sweetness.
 It’s integral to the structure of the cake once baked and is sooo important.

-However, if you want to reduce the overall sugar, you can always omit the white chocolate and hazelnut filling, or reduce the amount of buttercream on each cupcake.
+However, if you want to reduce the overall sugar, you can always omit the Nutella filling, or reduce the amount of buttercream on each cupcake.

 Can I make this recipe without xanthan gum?